profefe/profefe/README.md

 GET /api/0/profiles/<id>
 ```

-- `id` - id of stored pprof file; returned with query API.
+- `id` - id of stored pprof file; returned with the request for meta information query

 ## Feedback